Policies

 1. has a physical or mental impairment that substantially limits one or more major life activities,

 Documentation provided must be current and specific with the impact of the disability clearly noted.
-You must upload documentation of your disability from a qualified professional.
+You must upload documentation of your disability from a qualified professional who specializes in that field.
 A list is provided at the end of this document.
-Documentation must include a formal diagnosis (ICD 10 or DSM-V) as well as a discussion of how the diagnosis is an impairment to a major life activity.
+Documentation must include a formal diagnosis (ICD 11 or DSM-V) as well as a discussion of how the diagnosis is an impairment to a major life activity.
 All documentation will be kept confidential and separate from your student academic file.
 Once the documentation is submitted and reviewed, the student will be contacted by email to their Saint Mary's account to advise of the determination.

 In an effort to help clarify what is expected for documentation, please review the following: